-Centre of Excellence in Paediatric Surgery
+Centre of Excellence in Paediatric Surgery in Entebbe

 EMERGENCY’s latest project and our second Centre of Excellence.

 Uganda faces considerable challenges in the provision of paediatric surgery and care for children and young people.
 48% of the rapidly-growing population – currently 44 million people – is under the age of 15.
 A youthful demographic, economic fragility, and limited government expenditure on public health have combined to result in poor healthcare outcomes.
 Training opportunities for physicians are limited, with only 10 students successfully completing postgraduate surgical training in the country each year.
 The mortality rate for children under the age of 5 is approximately 69 deaths per 1,000 live births.
 Despite significant improvements in recent years, a continued effort remains essential in order to achieve Sustainable Development Goal 3.2.
 This goal, as defined by the World Health Organisation (WHO), seeks to reduce neonatal mortality to fewer than 12 deaths per 1,000 live births and the under-5 mortality rate to fewer than 25 deaths per 1,000 live births.

 The majority of paediatric conditions are easily remedied with routine surgical procedures but, if left untreated, can lead to lifelong disability or premature death.
 An absence of high-quality surgical care will not only continue to result in the preventable disability and death of millions; but is also estimated to reduce the gross domestic product of low- and middle-income countries by up to 20% by 2030 (Lancet Global Health, April 2015).
 Ensuring high standards in paediatric surgery is therefore a priority, and EMERGENCY’s Centre of Excellence in Paediatric Surgery will contribute to an accelerated reduction of child mortality in Uganda and neighbouring countries.